Special Academic Option Policies

 - Health, Histories, and Humanities Minor

 Our Nutrition major is an interdisciplinary collaboration with Penn’s School of Arts & Sciences.
 You’ll study concepts like dietary behaviors and metabolism, as well as scientific approaches to the physiological roles of nutrients in the diet, from the cellular to human level.
 The major consists of 14 credit units, and can be added as a second major.
+The Nutrition major cannot be completed as a standalone major.

 Students are urged to explore a full range of options for study abroad.
 Early planning allows time to investigate possibilities and to plan rosters efficiently.
-Students who are interested in studying abroad and who want to learn more about the programs listed on the next few pages can contact their faculty advisor, the Faculty Program Director, the Office of Student Services, the Office of Global Health Affairs at the School of Nursing, or the University’s Penn Abroad Office for more information.
+Students who are interested in studying abroad and who want to learn more about the programs listed on the next few pages can contact their faculty advisor, the Faculty Program Director, the Office of Academic Affairs, the Office of Global Health Affairs at the School of Nursing, or the University’s Penn Abroad Office for more information.
 While the School of Nursing makes every effort to offer a wide array of study abroad options, programs may not be conducted every year.

 Students must meet the following requirements to apply for a School of Nursing Study Abroad Program: